e7350/jobhunt/functions/job-scraper/README.md

 This function requires the following environment variable:

-- `HUGGINGFACE_API_KEY`: Your Hugging Face API key for accessing the inference API.
+- `OPENAI_API_KEY`: Your OpenAI API key for accessing the GPT-4o model.

 To set up:

 1. Copy `.env.example` to `.env`
-2. Replace the placeholder value with your actual Hugging Face API key
+2. Replace the placeholder value with your actual OpenAI API key